-Why did I receive a notice regarding the availability of proxy materials on the internet?
+Why did I receive a notice regarding the availability of proxy materials on the Internet?

-Pursuant to rules adopted by the Securities and Exchange Commission, or the SEC, we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials, or the Notice, because the Board of Directors, or the Board, of Minerva Neurosciences, Inc., or the Company, is soliciting your proxy to vote at the 2015 Annual Meeting of Stockholders, or the Annual Meeting, including at any adjournments or postponements of the meeting.
+Pursuant to rules adopted by the Securities and Exchange Commission, or the SEC, we have elected to provide access to our proxy materials over the Internet.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials, or the Notice, because the Board of Directors of the Company, or the Board, is soliciting your proxy to vote at the 2016 Annual Meeting of Stockholders, or the Annual Meeting, including at any adjournments or postponements of the meeting.
 The Notice contains instructions about how to access our proxy materials online and vote online or by telephone.
 All stockholders will have the ability to access the proxy materials at the website referred to in the Notice or request to receive a printed set of the proxy materials, including a proxy card.
 Instructions on how to request a printed copy of the proxy materials may be found in the Notice.

-The Notice was mailed on April 30, 2015 to all stockholders of record entitled to vote at the Annual Meeting.
+The Notice was mailed on April 29, 2016 to all stockholders of record entitled to vote at the Annual Meeting.